Property Code Enforcement

 1. Complaint Investigations and

-Complaint-driven inspections result in a violation 80% of the time, while RT zoning district inspections result in a violation about 20% of the time.
-However, they are effective in covering large areas and identifying violations that may go unreported.
+Generally, complaint-driven inspections result in a violation 80% of the time, while targeted inspections result in a violation about 20% of the time.
+However, they effectively cover large areas and identify violations that may go unreported.
 Each type of inspection has advantages and limitations.

 How We Work

-Inspectors investigate every complaint that is received or observed.
-After verifying a violation, the inspector will attempt to make contact with the owner and send them a letter notifying them of the code violation.
-Generally, we deal with owners and not tenants as it is the owner's responsibility to manage their property.
+Inspectors investigate every complaint received or observed.
+After verifying a violation, the inspector will attempt to contact the owner and send them a letter notifying them of the code violation.
+Generally, we deal with owners and not tenants, as it is the owner's responsibility to manage their property.

 Inspectors explain the City’s code requirements and the reasons behind them.
 This educational component helps strengthen partnerships and reduces the number of cases that need to be resolved by legal action.
-We will work with owners to resolve violation/s.
-If they are not resolved within the prescribed time, the case is referred for prosecution.
-The majority of violations are resolved within a few days, but some situations may take months.
-Most of the time, a reasonable timeframe can be agreed to, as long as a plan is in place.
+We will work with owners to resolve violations.
+The case is referred for prosecution if it is not resolved within the prescribed time.
+Most violations are resolved within a few days, but some situations may take months.
+Most of the time, a reasonable timeframe can be agreed to as long as a plan is in place.
 The City’s goal is voluntary compliance, not prosecution and penalties.

 old house